Zoomicon/FoscamController/Readme.txt

 Description
 -----------

-This project is a WPF C# program for displaying MJPEG video stream and controlling a Foscam PTZ IP Camera
+This is a Library and Demo WPF program for controlling MJPEG and HD models of Foscam IP PTZ (Pan-Tilt-Zoom) Cameras and displaying MJPEG and H.264/RTSP video

-based on information and code from this article: http://blogs.infosupport.com/writing-an-ip-camera-viewer-in-c-5-0
+MJPEG part is based on information and code from this article: http://blogs.infosupport.com/writing-an-ip-camera-viewer-in-c-5-0